ptxyz/wd-utils/README.md

 **DEVELOPMENT**

 Generates a CSV of logged natural language queries and the latest returned documents.
 Documents can be given a human readable name with the `title_field` argument

+#### Current Limitations
+There are limitations to this operation in two main areas
+1. The v1 logs APIs are *environment*-centric.
+This introduces challenges when generating a *collection*-centric report
+2. Queries and collections are *dynamic* and this introduces challenges when generting a *static* report.

+**Limitation 1**

+The logs API returns queries across an entire environment.
+The collection or collections that a query targets is not preserved in the logs, but the collection that a surfaced document belongs to is included in the query results.
+This means that results will contain queries that may have been issued against other collections, or in some situations, against the target collection and other collections because there is no mechanism in the version 1 API to only retrieve logs at the collection level.

+Currently, the operation is able to resolve document titles for a single target collection.
+This means that queries that returned documents from other collections will not be able to resolve document titles for these documents.

+In order to limit results to queries that target a single collection, a filter may be used with the following argument.

+`-f document_results.results.collection_id::<COLLECTION_ID>`

+*Note that this will only return results that contain AT LEAST 1 document from the target collection.
+Queries that return no results, even if originally applied against the target collection, will be excluded.*

+**Limitation 2**

+Additionally, if a query has been issued multiple times in the date range, the report **will only contain the document result set from the latest query.** This set may differ from earlier queries in several scenarios.
+1. If the documents in the targeted collection(s) have changed during that period
+2. If the training for the targeted collection(s) has changed during that period
+3. If the query has been issued against a different collection or set of collections
+4. If the query parameters (count, filter...) used have changed between queries

 ```
 Options: